iwhana/Philosophers/README.md

 * A fork lies between each philosopher.
 * Each fork is a mutex.

-### Bonus program `philo_bonus` folder
-* Each philosopher is a process.
-* All forks lie at the center of the table.
-* Forks are represented by semaphores.

 ## To compile and run
 Run the following commands in Terminal:
 ```shell